keegango/lsqpy/README.md

 where slope and offset are scalar quantities that we pick to determine the line.

-We would like our data points to be "close" this line for some choice of slope and offset.
-To define "close", and we measure a residual defined as
+We would like our data points to be "close" the line given by the slope and offset we pick.
+To define "close", we measure a residual defined as

 	residual = f(x) - y = slope*x + offset - y

 for each point (x,y) in our data.
 Note that when the residual for a point is 0, the line passes through the point ( y = f(x) ).
 Therefore, we should try to choose a slope and offset so that the residual for each point is near zero.

 Since we have multiple points but can only choose slope and offset once, we need to find an expression that combines all the residuals.
-Using the sum of residuals is an intuitive answer but the problem is that residuals as defined are negative when they fall below our line.
+Using the sum of residuals is an intuitive answer but the problem is that residuals as defined are negative when the point falls below the line.
 Because of this, the sum of residuals is not a good metric to use since this expression could be close to zero even if the line is not a good fit.

 A solution is to instead sum the squares of the residuals.
 Squares are always non-negative so both positive and negative residuals contribute a positive amount to the sum.
 This means that when the sum is small, we are assured that the residuals are also small, and not just cancelling each other out.

-Therefore, to find the best solution we will find the slope and offset that minimize
+To find the best solution we will find the slope and offset that minimize

-	total_residual_sq = sum square(slope*x+offset - y) for each point (x,y)
+	total_residual_sq = sum of square(slope*x+offset - y) for each point (x,y)

-It turns out that this is now a least-squares problem, so we can go ahead and solve it with lsqpy.
+This is now a least-squares problem, so we can go ahead and solve it with lsqpy.

 ### Code